-Error: InvalidFileState
+Error: InvalidObjectState

-You can get an InvalidFileState error when a writer other than the specified gateway modifies the specified file in the specified file share.
-As a result, the state of the file on the gateway doesn't match its state in Amazon FSx.
-Any subsequent uploads or retrievals of the file from Amazon FSx could fail.
+You can get an InvalidObjectState error when a writer other than the specified File Gateway modifies the specified file in the specified Amazon S3 bucket.
+As a result, the state of the file for the File Gateway doesn't match its state in Amazon S3.
+Any subsequent uploads of the file to Amazon S3 or retrievals of the file from Amazon S3 fail.